-Random Staff Interviews - Staff said inmates can report sexual abuse, sexual harassment or retaliation by calling the PREA hotline, telling any staff, writing any staff, filing a grievance, or having family make the report.
+Random Staff Interviews - Staff said inmates can report sexual abuse or sexual harassment, or retaliation by calling the PREA hotline, telling any staff, writing any staff, filing a grievance, or having family report for them.
 Most knew inmates could write to the Crime Victims Unit and be anonymous.

-Inmate Interviews - All inmates said they can report retaliation, sexual abuse or sexual harassment by telling any staff, writing staff by dropping a "kite" in the mailbox on the housing unit or calling the PREA hotline.
-Inmates said they thought they could make an anonymous report by not putting their name on the written report and dropping it in the mailbox.
+Inmate Interviews - Inmates said they could privately report retaliation, sexual abuse or sexual harassment by telling any staff, write staff by dropping a "kite" in the mailbox or call the PREA hotline.
+Most thought they could make an anonymous report by not putting their name on the written report and dropping it in the mailbox.
 Some were aware of the anonymous report to an external organization they saw on a poster.
-Some inmates said they could file a grievance.
 All inmates were aware of multiple ways to make a report of retaliation, sexual abuse or sexual harassment.